Senior School students can take part in extension classes in English, Mathematics, Science and Humanities and Social Sciences.

 For Politics and Law, there are the select Mock Trial teams and opportunities for state and federal parliamentary opportunities.
 Rare insights into the economy and the Australian political and legal systems are provided with guest speakers and excursions.

-A great addition to the extension of our students is the Future Problem-Solving programme.
+A great addition to the extension of our students is the Future Problem-Solving program.
 It helps students learn how to think, not what to think, and challenges them to use their imagination in applying research, and critical and creative thinking strategies to their resolution of issues.

 We encourage our students to participate in many external competitions, including the Australian Mathematics Competition and Math-O-Quest.
 We have been very successful in both of these competitions and we are very proud of the girls’ achievements.